France steps up coronavirus evacuations from packed hospitals

-France staged Sunday its largest evacuation of coronavirus patients to date from hospitals in the hard-hit east, increasing efforts to free up intensive care units as officials warn of an influx of serious cases in the coming days.
+France on Sunday staged its largest evacuation of coronavirus patients to date from hospitals in the hard-hit east, increasing efforts to free up intensive care units as officials warned of an influx of serious cases in the coming days.
 Two specially equipped high-speed trains carried 36 patients from Mulhouse and Nancy toward hospitals along France's western coast, where the outbreak has been limited so far.

-Dozens of hospital workers, flanked by police and soldiers standing guard, spent hours installing four patients in each in each wagon in an operation that began before dawn.
-"We have to free up beds, it's absolutely crucial that we air out these intensive care units.
+Dozens of hospital workers, flanked by police and soldiers standing guard, spent hours installing four patients in each wagon in an operation that began before dawn.
+"We have to free up beds, it's absolutely crucial...
 We're still seeing an increase in patient numbers," said Francois Brun, head of emergency services at the regional hospital in nearby Metz.

-The evacuations came as Germany sent a military plane for the first time to Strasbourg to bring two patients to a hospital in Ulm.
-In total around 80 French patients have been hospitalised in Germany, Switzerland and Luxembourg, European Affairs Minister Amelie de Montchalin told France Inter radio.
+The evacuations came as Germany sent a military plane for the first time to Strasbourg to transport two patients to a hospital in Ulm.
+In total, around 80 French patients have been hospitalized in Germany, Switzerland, and Luxembourg, European Affairs Minister Amelie de Montchalin told France Inter radio.

 Philippe said Saturday that the government was racing to have 14,000 intensive care beds available soon, compared with just 5,000 before the outbreak began in January.
 On Sunday, the national health service reported 292 new coronavirus deaths in the past 24 hours, bringing the total to 2,606.